Nutrition deficiency, and the resulting

 are simply to add taste and aroma to meals or just to decorate a dish however, the nutrients and

 minerals in aromatic herbs possess powerful antibacterial, antifungal,

 antivirus, diuretic and liver and blood cleansing properties.
 They

 should be added to meals and steeped in hot water and taken as teas

-(with honey if desired) as often as possible to gain these protective
+(the cups a day with freshly squeezed lemon and honey) as often as possible to gain these protective

 Like common herbs, all herbs have been tried and tested on humans for thousands

 of years by our ancestors as natural medicines and dietary supplements.
 They

 have evolved to produce natural protection against their own infections and

 parasites which, in turn, provides humans with the same protection when they